pupilfirst/playbook/2-legal-agreement.md

 You can also [go here to read the entire legal agreement](!TODO: legal agreement link).

 ## Next Steps
 Once you sign the legal agreement, you are part of the SV.CO program.
-Congratulations!
-Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md).
+The next section [describes the funding scenario in more detail](2a-funding.md).